Skip to main content

 4. Term

-The Connection Agreement shall take effect on the earlier of approval of the completed Onboarding Form by NHS Digital or access to any Services by the Connecting Party and shall continue until terminated in accordance with its provisions.
+The Connection Agreement shall take effect on the earlier of approval of the completed Onboarding Form by NHS England or access to any Services by the Connecting Party and shall continue until terminated in accordance with its provisions.

 5. Connection criteria and requirements